galvazudys/tictactoe/specs.md

         * purpose : take node as argument
     * return : undefined
     * purpose: place players move
-    * behavior : player takes turn on box,check box clicked is empty,then user place 'x' or 'o' and change player playing, if player made move on already existing box,we trow warning .if all whent ok we console.log board.
+    * behavior : player takes turn on box,check box clicked is empty,then user place 'x' or 'o',we call function to populate board and change player playing, if player made move on already existing box,we trow warning .if all whent ok we console.log board.

+* populateBoard: function
+    * args : 0
+    * return : undefined
+    * purpose: display players moves in boxes
+    * behavior : loops over 9 items and for each item display in each box from html state from board array.